facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/writing_layers.rst

 * **Autotuning**: You can autotune the kernel the kernel on certain input tensor sizes, cache the options and use them to run the layer.
 See :ref:`pytorch_autotune_layers` for how to autotune kernels.

 * **Default Mapping**: We provide various default options that can be chosen to closely represent the kernel.
-THe defaults provided are:
+The defaults provided are:

   * :code:`pointwise`: if kernel resembles a pointwise operation
   * :code:`mlp`: if kernel resembles an Linear layer operation
   * :code:`conv`: if kernel resembles a convolution operation
-  * :code:`group_conv`: if kernel resembles a convolution operation
+  * :code:`group_conv`: if kernel resembles a group convolution operation
-  * :code:`naive`: if none of the above, then chose naive Default
+  * :code:`naive`: if none of the above, then chose naive default

 An example for how to pass options: